- 1(Of a seal or closure) complete and airtight: a hermetic seal that ensures perfect waterproofingMore example sentences

 - Inscrutable and hermetic on the outside, with its rugged, cork-clad walls, the Spanish pavilion conceals a luminous public plaza at its heart.

-- 2 (also Hermetic) Of or relating to an ancient occult tradition encompassing alchemy, astrology, and theosophy.More example sentences
+- 2 (also Hermetic) Relating to an ancient occult tradition encompassing alchemy, astrology, and theosophy: some saw in the Hermetic texts an anticipation of ChristianityMore example sentences

 - After she resurrects him Isis performs a sexual act, impregnating herself with new life, their hawk headed son Horus, who in alchemy and Hermetic tradition appears to be identified as a Christ-anointed one.